 Please note: Adding your content area minor(s) to your secondary teaching certificate is optional but highly recommended.
 All coursework requirements and the M.T.T.C. test in your minor(s) must be successfully completed in order to be added to your certificate.
 Your content area minor(s) can be added as an endorsement after your secondary provisional teaching certificate has been issued if your minor(s) is posted on your SVSU transcript and you have completed the M.T.T.C. test.
 An application for an endorsement can be made through MOECS.

 Verification of completion of First Aid and Adult & Child CPR Training from the American Red Cross (ARC), American Heart Association (AHA), the American Safety & Health Institute (ASHI), or Medic First Aid (MFA).
 Evidence of training must be valid at the time of application.
-A summary of the requirements are shown on the Michigan Department of Education website.
+A summary of the requirements is shown on the Michigan Department of Education website.
 An SVSU staff member will make a copy of the First Aid/CPR cards issued by ARC, AHA, ASHI, or MFA.

-Students who have taken additional coursework at another college or university since admission to the Teacher Education Program, will be required to submit those transcripts with the application.
+Students who have taken additional coursework at another college or university since admission to the Teacher Education Program will be required to submit those transcripts with the application.
 The transcripts must be in a sealed envelope from the college/university where the credit was completed.

 When a certificate application is submitted via MOECS, the status will be "PENDING PAYMENT".
 Once paid, it will change to "WAITING FOR DOCUMENTS".
 When all documents are received, the status will change to "PENDING EVALUATION".
 Once the status is in "PENDING EVALUATION", please wait patiently.
 You will receive an e-mail with additional instructions if for some reason we need to place your application on "HOLD", otherwise, you will receive an e-mail when the application has been "APPROVED".
 Once approved, you can log back into MOECS and print your certificate.
 Complete information and answers to frequently asked questions can be found online.